HelpGiveThanks/HGTconfiguration/README.md

      1. 100px x 100px light or grey (hex #666666 or RGB	102	102	102) icon named Header icon.png

   Once you have your three icon files stored on your computer ...
-1. Click into your browsers cPanel File Manager /pm/ folder by clicking the 'Up One Level' button twice, and then double clicking on your buggenie folder = pm.
+1. Click into your browsers cPanel File Manager /pm/ folder by clicking the 'Up One Level' button twice, and then double clicking on your TGB folder = pm.

      I'll refer to this main Bug Genie folder from now on with three dots '...' in case you named it something different.
 1. Next, click into your .../thebuggenie/ folder.